 From the Cloud Console, go to Monitoring:

-If your Google Cloud project is already associated with a Workspace, then the Cloud Monitoring home page is displayed.
-Otherwise, a Workspace is created automatically.
-In general, this process requires no interaction from you, but it takes a few moments to complete.
+If you've already associated your Google Cloud project with a Workspace, then the Cloud Monitoring home page is displayed.
+Otherwise, Monitoring automatically creates a Workspace.
+In general, this process requires no interaction from you, but it might take a few moments to complete.
 In some cases, the Add your project to a Workspace dialog is displayed.
 In this case, the simplest action is to create a Workspace.